joshbegley/nyt-latest/README.md

 `Investigators, who initially discovered the remains of 115 people at the funeral home, had been drawn by a foul odor.
 The authorities expect to begin notifying relatives within several days.`\
 https://nytimes.com/2023/10/17/us/colorado-funeral-home-bodies-found.html?searchResultPosition=2

-**China’s Economy Grew More Than Expected Over the Summer**\
+**China’s Economy Gets a Boost From Beijing, but Housing Woes Persist**\
-`The government invested heavily on infrastructure, state-owned banks financed a boom in factory construction and consumers spent more, but the housing sector stumbled.`\
+`The government invested heavily in infrastructure, state banks financed factory construction and consumers spent more, but real estate suffered.`\
 https://nytimes.com/2023/10/17/business/china-gdp-q3.html?searchResultPosition=3

 **Kind of Belt**\